AARON LEWIS FOUNDATION // STRATEGIC REBRAND

 Refreshing the identity

-A full assessment of the ALF brand identity was undertaken - from fonts and colours, to layout and crests.
+A full assessment of the ALF brand comms was undertaken and key touchpoints were identified.

-Central to the identity was the unique 'pulse' graphic - a visual representation of the unexpected reach of the Foundation and it's initiatives.
+Central to the identity was the unique 'pulse' graphic - a visual representation of the strategic platform, and the unexpected reach of the Foundation and it's initiatives.

 The colourways chosen for the foundation represent Aaron's two great loves; Westcliff Rugby Club (maroon) and the army (green).